 You may work together on these problem sets in groups of two or at most three, but you must write up your answers separately.
 I give more detailed instructions on how to report your work together in the Academic Honesty section below.
 Generally, if you use other persons' work, or make changes to your own work without inquiring or understanding what you did incorrectly, then you are trying to get a grade using someone else's knowledge.
 Giving or receiving answers in this manner is not permitted in this course.
 If you do not learn how to analyze or solve problems on your own, you will have difficulty on the exams.
 As a regular practice, on each problem, state with whom you worked.
 If you worked alone, state that you worked alone.

 (I have taken this idea from Harrington and modified it.)
-For the project, you are to use game theory to model and make predictive statements about the behavior of people for either a real-world, current or historical political situation.
+For the project, you are to use game theory to model and make predictive statements about the behavior of people for a real-world, current or historical political situation.
 A real-world political situation is one that routinely occurs in politics.
 (If you wish to model a fictional political situation, please see me.
 A fictional political situation may be drawn from a story, poem, play, television show, movie, or computer software program but it is not to be a product of your imagination.
 It must still occur routinely.)
 Your imagination may be used to model a situation but not in creating the situation.
 Most critically, the situation cannot be one that we have gone over in class.
-The project is meant to be original work and will be graded on: i) how creative, sophisticated, and accurate is your model; ii) how compelling, insightful, and correct is your analysis; and iii) how clear are your poster graphics and presentation.
+The project is meant to be original work and will be graded on (in order of importance): i) how accurate is your model (payoffs, connection to world, insightful, compelling); ii) how correct is your analysis (the model solved correctly); iii) how sophisticated (or advanced) is your model; and iv) how clear and creative are your poster graphics and presentation.

 Preliminary work for your poster will be assigned as parts of problems sets.

-Instead of presenting your work as a research paper, you will present it as a research poster at the Fulton Conference, details of which can be found here and here.
+You will present it the poster at the Fulton Conference, details of which can be found here and here.
 (Other suggestions for posters are here.)
 You submit your poster here.
-The submission deadline is Tuesday, November 29, 12:00 noon.
+The submission deadline is Tuesday, March 31, 2026, at 2:00 p.m.
 (After you upload your poster to conference site, upload it to Learning Suite.)
-The poster session takes place Thursday, December 8, 9:00 - 11:45 a.m. in Ballroom of the Wilkinson Student Center.
+The poster session takes place Thursday, April 9, 2026, at 9:00 a.m. - 11:45 a.m. in Ballroom of the Wilkinson Student Center.

-There will be one midterm exam taken in the Testing Center that covers about 7 weeks' material, and a final examination that will be comprehensive.
-The final exam will be administered on Wednesday, December 14, in our classroom from 2:30-5:30 p.m.
+There will be one midterm exam on Tuesday on February 24, 2026, taken in the Testing Center, that covers about 7 weeks' material.
+There will be a comprehensive final examination that will be administered on Friday, April 17, 2026, in our classroom from 2:30-5:30 p.m.
 Do not ask to take the final examination early.
 It is against university policy to give final examinations outside of the scheduled time.
 You should not make any plans that interfere with the final exam schedule.
 Please do not ask for exceptions.
 I am not authorized to grant them.

 You may use calculators (but not other electronic devices) for the exams.
 You may not use notes (yours or others'), texts, or other students' exams.
 The exams will consist of questions similar to those of the problem sets.